 Curl up on the couch and watch a Halloween movie marathon.
 There’s plenty to choose from, with kid-friendly options like “Hocus Pocus” and “It’s the Great Pumpkin, Charlie Brown” to horror classics (for the teens!) like “Halloween” and “The Exorcist.”

-The door-to-door, close-contact nature of traditional trick-or-treating is considered higher risk; however, the Centers for Disease Control & Prevention has guidelines for those with their hearts set on trick-or-treating.
+The close-contact nature of traditional trick-or-treating still poses some risk to unvaccinated children; however, the Centers for Disease Control and Prevention has guidance for those with their hearts set on trick-or-treating.

-The idea of leaving candy out for trick-or-treaters isn’t a new practice, but limiting the risk of crowding and contact is something candy-givers need to consider this year.
+The idea of leaving candy out for trick-or-treaters isn’t a new practice, but limiting the risk of crowding and contact is something candy-givers need to consider.

-Keeping Halloween safety in mind, some have been coming up with creative solutions for giving out candy while maintaining distance.
+Keeping Halloween safety in mind, some people came up with creative solutions for giving out candy while maintaining distance.
 Attaching a PVC pipe or long cardboard tube to a front railing to make a shoot is one option.
 Another method is using a laundry line pully system to give candy from 6 or more feet away.

 What to Avoid

 Halloween is all about scares, but you should still feel safe this season.